whizpool/smartlogs-ios/README.md

 ## Features

- 1) create new log file Everyday with current date name.
+ 1) create new log file everyday with current date name.
- 2) compress zip and Make password on it (optional).
+ 2) compress zip and make password on it (optional).
- 3) Delete old files depending on the no. of days provided to by developer
+ 3) Delete old files depending on the number of days provided to by developer
- 4) Display a alert which take textual input from user about the issue / bug they are facing
+ 4) Display an alert which take textual input from user about the issue / bug they are facing
+ 5) Hide the report alert view if you dont want the end user comment
- 5) The theme of alert view can be customizable
+ 6) The theme of alert view can be customizable
- 6) The send-to email should be provided by developer
+ 7) The send-to email should be provided by developer
- 7) A JSON file should also get attached with following information:
+ 8) A JSON file should also get attached with following information:
         -> Device manufacturer
         -> Device model
         -> OS installed on device
         -> Currently running app version
         -> Free storage space available

-## Usage Swift
+## Swift
+## Initization

+        // call initilization in the app delegate
         // initilization sdk

         SLog.shared.initilization()

+## Write Logs to file

         // Summary logs must write log into the files SLog.shared.summaryLog(text: "Hello World!!")

         // Detail logs are optional to write in the file SLog.shared.detailLog(text: "detail log here", writeIntoFile: true)

+## Setup log file

         // Set zip archive Password
         SLog.shared.setPassword(password: "Password12345")